zhulf0804/3D-PointCloud/readme.md

+## About
-### It's a paper collection mainly about Segmentation.
+It's a paper collection mainly about Segmentation.
 In the [Others](#others) module, it contains some paper collections about Image classifcation, Object detection , Real-time and so on.

----

 ## Artificial Intelligence
 + Journal